bennetde/bullet-replay/README.md

 # Bullet Replay
+Archived because I currently do not have a need for a custom replay tool anymore.

 A quick and simple demo replay tool for Counter-Strike 2.
 Note: This is a very early Alpha.
 Expect crashes & bugs.